Vanessa outside her home

 With your help, a typical day for women like Vanessa can look completely different.
 Vanessa now attends training, where VSO volunteers are creating lasting change which is keeping her safe and helping her earn an income.
 She has her dignity back.

-Working closely with VSO volunteers, Vanessa is learning about sorting and prioritising different types of waste so she could earn more money.
+Working closely with VSO volunteers, Vanessa is learning about sorting and prioritising different types of waste so she can earn more money.
 Volunteers are teaching Vanessa to pick and separate plastic bottles, which recycling centres will pay more money for.

 You can also help put waste pickers in touch with a buyback centre, who pays them nearly double the amount they were previously earning.
 The buyback centre manager, James, is a friendly face waste pickers see at the end of their working day, who pays them fairly for the waste they collect.